grajat510/Propstream-Scraper/README.md

 ## Important Notes

-- The script uses your PropStream credentials (username is hardcoded, password is in .env file)
+- The script uses your PropStream credentials from the .env file
 - You must have a valid PropStream subscription for this script to work
 - The script may need adjustments if PropStream changes their website structure or API endpoints
 - Never commit your .env file to git repositories